-Figure 10 Comparison of BIAS and RMSE values for ECMWF (red) and ALADIN (orange) total cloudiness forecasts over Hungary.
+Figure 8 Comparison of BIAS and RMSE values for ECMWF (green) and ALADIN (red) total cloudiness forecasts over Hungary.
 RMSE values of the ECMWF forecasts are smaller than that of the ALADIN ones during all time ranges.
 There is a systematic underestimation in the ECMWF forecasts.